 Today, it’s virtually impossible to exist as a successful restaurant business without having a presence on online review sites.
 Potential diners are likely to check out your business’s rating on multiple restaurant review sites before they make a booking.

-In fact, 94% of US diners are influenced by online reviews – especially when they’re looking for somewhere new to try.
-Review sites give potential customers ways of measuring social proof and helping customers decide where to eat when and for what type of occasion
+In fact, 94% of US diners are influenced by online reviews – especially when they’re looking for something new to try.
+And 33% would never eat at restaurant with less than four stars.
+Review sites give potential customers ways of measuring social proof and helping customers decide where to eat when and for what type of occasion.

 Restaurant review sites also amplify your business’s visibility in Google search results.
 High rankings are vital for helping new customers discover your business.
 Ensuring you have a presence on the most important restaurant review sites and optimizing your profile will help boost your restaurant’s performance in search results.